ruth1445/interpretability/README.md

 ## Problem

-Neural networks are black boxes.
-We can feed them inputs and observe outputs, but we don't understand *how* they compute.
+The 'black box' nature of AI simply means that we can feed them inputs and observe outputs, but we don't necessarily understand how they compute.

 The deeper problem: **polysemanticity**.
 When researchers examine individual neurons in neural networks, they find that single neurons respond to completely unrelated concepts.
 In vision models, a neuron fires for both cat faces AND car fronts.
 In language models, a neuron responds to academic citations, English dialogue, HTTP requests, AND Korean text simultaneously.